 Avoid Alarmist Approaches to Your Content

-You're better off creating a sense of urgency rather than a sense of fear.
-When wanting your readers to make a fast decision on buying, panic isn't the best way forward.
+We have found that you're better off creating a sense of urgency rather than a sense of fear.
+If you want customers to trust you, creating panic isn't the best way forward.

-A good way to bring the facts while still creating a positive spin is to showcase statistics on how significant cyber threats are.
-Then, prove that your product or service solves the issue.
+A good way to accomplish this is to rely on data and statistics on how significant cyber threats are.
+Then, prove what your product or service can do to solve the issue.
 In other words, you can educate without causing anxiety in your potential customers.